This article talks about strategic planning in an organisation. This was devised by corporate

 But even

-now few people really understand the reason: strategic
+now few people really understand the reason: strategic planning is

 not strategic thinking.
 Indeed strategic planning often spoils strategic